tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	    except Category.DoesNotExist:
 	        category = None

+	    # You cannot add a page to a Category that does not exist...
+	    if category is None:
+	        return redirect('/rango/')

 	    form = PageForm()

 	    if request.method == 'POST':
 	        form = PageForm(request.POST)

 	        if form.is_valid():
 	            if category:
 	                page = form.save(commit=False)